-RESPONSIBILITY OF ORIGINAL PURCHASER (Initial User):
+RESPONSIBILITY OF ORIGINAL PURCHASER (initial User):

-- To process a warranty claim on this product, DO NOT return item to the retailer.
-The product must be evaluated by an Authorized Warranty Service Center.
-For the location of the nearest Authorized Warranty Service Center contact the retailer or place of purchase. - Retain original cash register sales receipt as proof of purchase for warranty work. - Use reasonable care in the operation and maintenance of the product as described in the Owner's Manual(s). - Deliver or ship the product to the nearest Authorized Warranty Service Center.
-Freight costs, if any, must be paid by the purchaser. - Air compressors with 60 and 80 gallon tanks will be inspected at the site of installation.
-Contact the nearest Authorized Warranty Service Center that provides on-site service calls for service call arrangements. - If the purchaser does not receive satisfactory results from the Authorized Warranty Service Center, the purchaser should contact All-Power America.
+To process a warranty claim on this product, DO NOT return item to the retailer.
+The product must must be evaluated by an Authorized Warranty Service Center.
+For the location of the nearest Authorized Warranty Service Center contact the retailer or place of purchase.

-Air Compressor Limited Warranty (cont'd)
+Retain original cash register sales receipt as proof of purchase for warranty to work.

+Use reasonable care in the operation and maintenance of the product as described in the Owner's Manual(s).

+Deliver or ship the product to the Authorized Warranty Service Center.
+Freight costs, if any must be paid by the purchaser.
+If the purchaser does not receive satisfactory results form the Authorized Warranty Service Center, the purchaser should contact All-Power America toll free 888-896-6881.